slowrunner/noise_level_protocol/README.md

 - .csv files are written (one per day) to <base_folder>/csv/      (created if not existing)

 I made the following mods/"improvements" for my use:
-- removed requirement to make_dirs.py (program will create any needed folders)
+- removed requirement to make_dirs.py (programs will create any needed folders)
 - broke the record and compress steps apart.
 Program records to a .wav file, if above threshold, it compresses to .mp3.
 - my mic is only one channel, so record -c1 and convert -m m (mono)
 - my mic only works well at 48kHz, so record and convert at 48kHz